10 Global Pharmaceutical Companies Launch First-of-its-Kind Supplier Program to Advance Climate Action

 The Energize program will enable pharmaceutical suppliers to learn more about renewable energy adoption and contracting.
 In practice, this will mean giving suppliers – who may not otherwise have the internal resources or expertise available – the opportunity to participate in the market for power purchase agreements (PPAs).

-"Today marks 'Energy Day' of the 2021 United Nations Conference of Parties (COP26) on climate change, where representatives from around the globe come together to accelerate action towards the mitigation of climate change," said Susan Uthayakumar, President, Sustainable Business at Schneider Electric.
-"In support of that mission, we're honoured to launch the Energize program and collaborate with the pharmaceutical industry to drive emissions reductions, ultimately benefitting both people and our planet."
+"On 'Energy Day' of the 2021 United Nations Conference of Parties (COP26) on climate change, representatives from around the globe came together to accelerate action towards the mitigation of climate change," said Susan Uthayakumar, President, Sustainable Business at Schneider Electric.
+"In support of that mission, we're honored to launch the Energize program and collaborate with the pharmaceutical industry to drive emissions reductions, ultimately benefitting both people and our planet."

 "We believe Energize will be a really effective collaboration of pharmaceutical companies looking to take bold climate action.
-Every business should be moving aggressively towards using 100 per cent renewable electricity, and supporting their supply chains to do the same," said Sam Kimmins, Head of RE100, Climate Group.
+Every business should be moving aggressively towards using 100% renewable electricity, and supporting their supply chains to do the same," said Sam Kimmins, Head of RE100, Climate Group.

 Renewable energy procurement can be challenging for companies of all sizes for a variety of reasons.
 The Energize program is designed to overcome typical market barriers such as inadequate knowledge about renewable energy transactions, load size, lack of credit, and the need for guidance throughout a complex and protracted contracting process.
 Participating suppliers will learn about the renewable energy market, receive guidance on PPAs, and have the opportunity to access and contract for renewable energy on their own or as part of a collaborative buyers' cohort.